 These financial statements, for the year ended March 31, 2019, are the first financial statements the Group has prepared in accordance with Ind AS.
 For periods up to and including the year ended March 31, 2018, the Group prepared its financial statements in accordance with accounting standards notified under section 133 of the Companies Act 2013, read together with paragraph 7 of the Companies (Accounts) Rules, 2014 (Indian GAAP or Previous GAAP).
 Accordingly, the Group has prepared financial statements which comply with Ind AS applicable for periods ending on March 31, 2019, together with the comparative period data as at and for the year ended March 31, 2018, as described in the summary of significant accounting policies.
 In preparing these financial statements, the Group's opening balance sheet was prepared as at April 1, 2017, the Group's date of transition to Ind AS.
-This note explains the principal adjustments made by the Group in restating its Indian GAAP financial statements, including the balance sheet as at April 1, 2017 and the financial statements as at and for the year ended March 31, 2017 and the financial statements as at and for the year ended March 31, 2017 and the financial statements as at and for the year ended March 31, 2017 and the financial statements as at and for the year ended March 31, 2017 and the financial statements as at and for the year ended March 31, 2017.
+This note explains the principal adjustments made by the Group in restating its Indian GAAP financial statements, including the balance sheet as at April 1, 2017 and the financial statements as at and for the year ended March 31, 2018.